 An orgasm is the point of sexual climax where you experience an increased heartbeat and deep pelvic floor contractions accompanied by pleasure sensations that flood through your body.
 Clitoral orgasms originate from the clitoris, a small pleasure center within the vulva with over 8,000 nerve endings.
 Vaginal orgasms originate from traditional intercourse or penetration of the vaginal canal, probably because of the vagus nerve at the back of the vagina.

 Over 70% of all vulva owners need clitoral stimulation to achieve orgasms, whereas only 30% of vulva owners can orgasm with intercourse alone.
 The only way to achieve a clitoral orgasm is through oral sex, active clitoral stimulation using hands and fingers, or sex toys designed for clitoral stimulation.
-Some sex toys, such as clitoral suckers, are designed to deliver sonic pulses that resonate through the entire clitoral structure, thereby delivering strong orgasms you can’t get from any other source.
+Some sex toys, such as clitoral suckers like Namii, are designed to deliver sonic pulses that resonate through the entire clitoral structure, thereby delivering strong orgasms you can’t get from any other source.

 Based on this assessment, it’s clear that sex toys are extremely important for clitoral stimulation.
 Lots of vulva owners only experience orgasms with sex toys, whereas others use sex toys because they heighten the experience.
 Some vulva owners use sex toys despite being able to experience orgasms through intercourse because they make the process simpler, more independent (of partners), and quicker.
 In fact, Biird’s Evii is designed to deliver the most pleasurable orgasms in a matter of minutes!